chrswndrs/me/zet/20220820172230/README.md

-# How do you generate a ssh key
+# How do you generate a ssh key?

 `ssh-keygen -t ed25519 -C "your_email@example.com"`